anahomosap/gbm-implementation/README.md

 - The GBM builds each of these regression tree sequentially, and with some learning rate creates the final predicted probabilities that each particular client will have their credit card line defaulted

-- The final results yield similar performance metrics between the hard coded and built-in GradientBoostingClassifier with the same hyperparameters